Annan says Syria agrees to April 10 peace deadline

 | UNITED NATIONS/BEIRUT

-UNITED NATIONS/BEIRUT Syria has pledged to withdraw all military units from towns by April 10 to pave the way for a ceasefire with rebels two days later, th ough Western envoys were sceptical on Monday about Damascus' intent to halt its year-long assault on opponents.
+UNITED NATIONS/BEIRUT Syria has pledged to withdraw all military units from towns by April 10 to pave the way for a ceasefire with rebels two days later, though Western envoys were skeptical on Monday about Damascus' intent to halt its year-long assault on opponents.

-The U.N.-Arab League peace envoy briefed the U.N.
-Security Council on the deadline behind closed doors, telling them there had been no reduction in violence so far, but urging them to consider an observer mission nevertheless, diplomats said.
+The U.N.-Arab League peace envoy Kofi Annan briefed the U.N.
+Security Council on the deadline behind closed doors.
+He told them there had been no reduction in violence so far, but urged them to consider an observer mission nevertheless in light of Syria's acceptance of the April 10 deadline, diplomats said.

 Washington's U.N.
-Ambassador Susan Rice, president of the 15-nation Security Council in April, said some council members "expressed concern that the government of Syria not use the next days to intensify the violence and expressed some skepticism about the bona fides of the government in this regard."
+Ambassador Susan Rice, president of the 15-nation Security Council this month, said some council members "expressed concern that the government of Syria not use the next days to intensify the violence and expressed some skepticism about the bona fides of the government in this regard."

 "The Syrians have told us they have put a plan in place for withdrawing their army units from populated zones and surrounding areas.
 This plan ... will be completed by April 10," Annan's spokesman Ahmad Fawzi said in Geneva.